whn09/table_structure_recognition/README.md

 ## Use Model

 You can run the notebook [table_structure_recognition.ipynb](table_structure_recognition.ipynb) to convert a table image to an excel file.
-Please pay attention to the `ocr` function, you should use [all-in-one-ai](https://www.amazonaws.cn/en/solutions/horizontal/guidance/all-in-one-ai/) or any OCR service to get the ocr result.
+Please pay attention to the `ocr` function, you should use [all-in-one-ai](https://www.amazonaws.cn/en/solutions/horizontal/guidance/all-in-one-ai/), or PaddleOCR, or any OCR service to get the ocr result.